ChatGPT vs Averi AI for Content Marketing: Tips, Tricks, and Traps to Avoid

 [Paste excerpt 3 showing argument style]

-Now write a blog post on [topic]
+Now write a blog post on [topic] that matches this voice and quality level

 Why this works: You're training ChatGPT on what "good" means for your specific brand, not relying on its generic understanding of quality.